-- Organizational charts, including all partners - Resumes or Curricula Vitae for all key personnel - Job descriptions for each key position (vacant and filled) - List of your Board of Directors - Childcare licenses and other documentation of professional accreditation - Information on compliance with federal, state, and local government standards
+- Organizational charts, including all partners - Resumes or Curricula Vitae for all key personnel - Job descriptions for each key position (filled and vacant) - · List of your Board of Directors - Copy or description of the applicant organization's fiscal control and accountability procedures - Copy or description of the applicant organization's personnel policies - · Child care licenses and other documentation of professional accreditation - Information on compliance with federal, state, and local government standards memoranda of agreement.
+We do not consider general letters of support to be thirdparty agreements.